Ever started a crochet project just because the texture made your fingers itch to try it?

 09/06/2019: In PDF pattern available on ETSY and Ravelry I have updated written instruction, the layout has been changed and the stitch chart has been added.

-- This pattern can easily be adapted to use heavier/lighter weight yarn and/or additional rows to make desired size.
+- This pattern can be easily adjusted if you want to use heavier or lighter yarn, or add more rows to reach your desired size.

 Stitches & Abbreviations (US terms):